 Ron Bashford (Section 01)

-This is a studio course in collaboration among actors and directors leading to completed theatrical interpretations of dramatic texts.
+This is a studio course in collaboration leading to completed theatrical creations.
 Students produce a portfolio of short projects, using published text or through rehearsal devising.
 Readings, writing, and class discussion are devoted to the shared practices of acting and directing, and to individual problems and approaches.
-Topics include the articulation of artistic vision, the role of the audience, advanced textual analysis, and the use of space, sound and light.
+Topics include the articulation of artistic vision, advanced textual analysis, and the use of space, sound and light.
 Studio exercises are employed to support relevant techniques.
-In addition, applicable organizational and research methods will be considered, and, when possible, students may collaborate with others enrolled in a related course in design.
+In addition, applicable organizational and research methods will be employed.
+When possible, students may collaborate with others enrolled in a related course in design.
 Two class meetings per week.
 Students should expect to schedule a significant amount of rehearsal time outside of class meetings for the successful completion of projects.

-Requisite: An appropriate intermediate, 200-level course in THDA, or equivalent college-level experience with consent of the instructor.
-Spring Semester.
+Requisite: One 100-level THDA course, and an appropriate intermediate, 200-level course in THDA, or equivalent college-level experience with consent of the instructor.
+Fall semester.
 Professor Bashford.

 Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: This course will involve regular attendance and class participation, class discussion, reading, viewing and writing assignments, group work outside of class, rehearsal or other artistic assignments, as well as physical or vocal performance work and/or visual, aural, and physical analysis as applicable.
 Attendance at performances outside of class may also be required.